docker-mailserver/docker-mailserver-helm/charts/docker-mailserver/README.md

 | deployment.env.[OVERRIDE_HOSTNAME](https://docker-mailserver.github.io/docker-mailserver/latest/config/environment/#override_hostname) | The hostname to be presented on SMTP banners        | mail.example.com |
 | certificate                       | Name of a Kubernetes secret that stores TLS certificate for mail domain | |

-### Environmental Variables
-There are **many** environment variables which allow you to customize the behaviour of docker-mailserver.
-The function of each variable is described at https://github.com/docker-mailserver/docker-mailserver#environment-variables

-Every variable can be set using `values.yaml`, but note that docker-mailserver expects any true/false values to be set as binary numbers (1/0), rather than boolean (true/false).
-BadThings(tm) will happen if you try to pass an environment variable as "true" when [`start-mailserver.sh`](https://github.com/docker-mailserver/docker-mailserver/blob/master/target/start-mailserver.sh) is expecting a 1 or a 0!

 ### Certificate
 You will need to setup a TLS certificate for your email domain.
 The easiest way to do this is use (cert-manager)[https://cert-manager.io/].